Wilderness Therapy: An Evidence-Based At Risk Youth Program For Boys

-We offer an outstanding wilderness treatment center for middle schoolers.
-Our focused groups help boys thrive by establishing an emotionally strong peer environment, and the programming is tailored to meet the needs of pre-teens while maximizing the benefits of the wilderness environment.
+Our outstanding wilderness treatment center for focused groups helps boys thrive by establishing an emotionally strong peer environment, and the programming is tailored to meet the needs of pre-teens while maximizing the benefits of the wilderness environment.

 Curriculum Matches Current Abilities